sonderangebot10/Tic-tac-toe-hackathon-game-react/tic-tac-toe-react/README.md

 ### `Future plans`

 This is only a concept version.
-In the future I am planning on developing more difficult games with more than 2+ players game support and more intuitive controls.
+Future plans might include developing more difficult games with more than 2+ players game support and more intuitive controls.